 We believe parents play a vital role in helping us meet these goals.
-Research supports that children's academic success is closely linked to the parental involvement in their school learning.
-We are committed to working closely with parents to ensure their child makes progress throughout their school year.
+Research supports that children's academic success is closely linked to parental involvement in their school learning.
+We are committed to working closely with parents to ensure their child makes progress throughout the school year.
 Recognizing each child comes to school with a wide range of background knowledge and academic skills, it is our goal to provide your child with a full year of rich academic growth.

 We look forward to working with you as partners in your child’s education.

 - Eureka Math Parent Resources

 As a commitment to our partnership, we require that parents sign and monitor their child’s Reading Log and Reflex/ Typing Club log weekly.
 They are also responsible for being on Reflex and Typing Club at least 2 times a week.
 By the end of 3rd grade students are expected to master multiplication and division facts, up to 10 times 10.
 Typing Club helps students work towards mastering 21st century skills.

 All students use a planner to track their assignments and to foster independence.
 Students are expected to be responsible about completing and returning homework to school.
 There are consequences for not completing homework on time.